JustOscar/Eeeee/FutureWork.md

 During the second interview, ask:
 I understand that this position is offered on a 14-month fixed-term contract.
 HR mentioned that the company may be considering permanent opportunities for Spanish-speaking employees.
 Could you tell me whether there may be a pathway to a permanent position after the initial contract and what would normally determine that decision?

+Hi Patricja,

+Thank you again for arranging the second interview.
+Before the meeting, I would like to clarify an important scheduling point to ensure that the position would be workable for both sides.

+Due to fixed childcare responsibilities, my consistent availability is:

+Monday: 08:00–14:30
+ Tuesday: 08:00–16:00
+ Wednesday: 08:00–15:30
+ Thursday: 08:00–15:00
+ Friday: 08:00–16:00

+These hours would need to apply during the initial office-based training period as well as afterward.
+I understand that this totals 37 hours per week.
+Could you please let me know whether Newell could accommodate this through an individual working schedule or an appropriate contractual arrangement?

+Could you also confirm the exact office address where the training would take place?
+This will allow me to assess the commute following the morning school drop-off at 07:30.

+I remain very interested in the opportunity and would be happy to continue with the interview if this scheduling arrangement could be considered.

+Kind regards,
+ Oscar